Federalism in Iraq

-The 2005 Constitution of Iraq defines Iraq for the first time as a federal country.
+The 2005 Constitution of Iraq defined Iraq as a federal country for the first time.

 History

 After the defeat of the Ottoman Empire in 1919, Iraq became a League of Nations mandate under temporary British control.
 Mahmud Barzanji led a Kurdish revolt against the British and in 1922 attempted to establish a state in northern Iraq.
 In 1924 the British defeated Mahmud, and the Mosul region was incorporated into the Kingdom of Iraq.
 After the British occupation, Kurdish leaders continued to press for autonomy within Iraq.
 In 1970 the Iraqi government agreed to create the Kurdistan Region covering three provinces of northern Iraq.

 After the end of the Gulf War in 1991 the Kurdish region rose up against President Saddam Hussein and gained de facto independence under the protection of a no fly zone.
-After the American-led invasion of Iraq in 2003, the short-lived Transitional Administrative Law recognised the existing Kurdish regional government and defined Iraq for the first time as a federal country.
+After the US-led invasion of Iraq in 2003, the short-lived Transitional Administrative Law recognised the existing Kurdish regional government and defined Iraq for the first time as a federal country.